 Give Your Provider a Chance

 Give your provider a chance to understand you.
 Enter each appointment with an open mind and fully listen.
 If you feel rushed in any way, express that concern at the moment it is happening rather than waiting for the moment to pass.
-If your appointment is due to new symptoms not related to fibromyalgia and it seems as though your concerns are being dismissed because of fibromyalgia, explain why you don’t agree and how the symptoms are impacting your daily tasks and quality of life.
+If your appointment is due to new symptoms not related to fibromyalgia and it seems as though your concerns are being dismissed because of fibromyalgia, explain why you disagree and how the symptoms are impacting your daily tasks and quality of life.
 Also, if you feel as though your provider does not believe in fibromyalgia or has said it outright, seek a new provider.